angel-ibm/motoqp/README.md

 ```

 ### The User Interface
 As mentioned above, the UI details are not the goal of MotoQP.
-All the code is in the folder [motoqp_client](motoqp_client/) and I recorded a sample game [in YouTube](https://youtu.be/wpzrGbIc5DU) and you can download the video here for a better resolution[SHOWME.mov](SHOWME.mov).
+All the code is in the folder [motoqp_client](motoqp_client/) and I recorded a sample game [in YouTube](https://youtu.be/5v0Xx7MV8OE) and you can download the video here for a better resolution [SHOWME.mov](SHOWME.mov).
 If you want to run the client in a separate machine or dockerize the client, it is not only possible, but very easy (see below)

 ## Setup